3rd party sites have been selling my software without my knowledge, and that’s perfectly fine

 So while I don’t take issue with anyone profiting from software I have created, what I do take issue with is blatant content theft.

-The GPL only extends to the actual code, and does not allow using any original images or text you have created for marketing the product (unless you specifically mention in the license that you’re cool with it).
+The GPL only extends to the actual code, and does not allow using any original images or text you have created for the product (unless you specifically mention in the license that you’re cool with it).
 But in this case, the website in question not only copy and pasted all my text and images verbatim, they even hot-linked all the images.

 This means a couple of things.
 First, much of the documentation they stole will become stale over time (unless they continually come back to get updated copies).